Alex-MobileApps/preferred-paths/README.md

 ```

 ### Node strength dissimilarity
-The magnitude of difference of the number of streamlines attached to each source and target nodes
+The magnitude of difference in the number of streamlines of any two nodes
 ```
 print(brain.node_strength_dissimilarity(weighted=True, method='out'))